tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 !include(polygen-spec_inc_lex.markdown)

-Bare in mind that also the space character can used as terminal symbol within quotes.
+Bear in mind that also the space character can used as terminal symbol within quotes.

 ## Escape sequences